QuickSpot/walter-documentation/faq.md

 ## Troubleshooting

+### I'm unable to flash Walter.
+How do I force the module into flash mode?
+Walter utilizes the ESP32-S3's built-in USB-to-serial peripheral.
+However, if the chip has been flashed with software that disables this functionality or if the firmware is stuck in a high-frequency boot loop, you may encounter issues when attempting to flash the Walter module.

+To resolve this, you can force Walter into flashing mode by pulling `GPIO0` to ground before powering it on.
+This will prevent the chip from booting its current firmware, allowing it to remain in a waiting state for new firmware to be downloaded over USB-C or serial.

 ### Why does Walter keep restarting?
 Common causes include:
 1. Insufficient power supply - ensure stable power through USB-C or external power